VRaj361/Discord-bot/README.md

 5. Unban    -> Can Unban the Members(Using Member-ID) (Admin Rights Required)<br>
 6. Catfact   -> Can Show the Cat Facts (Admin Rights Required)<br>
 7. Dogfact   -> Can Show the Dog Facts (Admin Rights Required)<br>
+8. Meme     -> Can Show The random meme Which are Fetch on the Reddit App

 <h2>Add this bot to the Server</h2>
 Link : https://discord.com/api/oauth2/authorize?client_id=867651080380874804&permissions=0&scope=bot<br>